AutoInt: Automatic Integration for Fast Neural Volume Rendering: Optimization Framework

 \paragraph{Predictive Sampling.} While AutoInt is used at inference time, at training time, the grad network is optimized by evaluating the piecewise integrals of Equation~\ref{eqn:vre_piecewise} using a quadrature rule discussed by Max~\cite{max1995optical}:

 We use Monte Carlo sampling to evaluate the integrals $\absorptionavg_i$ and $\radianceavg_i$ by querying the networks at many positions within each interval $\length_i$.

 However, some intervals $\length_i$ along the ray contribute more to a rendered pixel than others.
 Thus, assuming we use the same number of samples per interval, we can improve sample efficiency by strategically adjusting the length of these intervals to place more samples in positions with large variations in $\absorption$ and $\radiance$.
+This idea is similar in spirit to accelerated volume rendering techniques using hierarchical sampling or adaptive ray termination~\cite{levoy1990efficient}.